PHAB is committed to evaluation as part of its own quality improvement.

 PHAB has assembled a list of publications and reports relevant to accreditation.

-In addition to conducting internal evaluation activities, PHAB has a contract with an external evaluator to gain an understanding of the accreditation program’s strengths, opportunities for improvement, and impacts.
+In addition to conducting internal evaluation activities, PHAB had a contract with an external evaluator to gain an understanding of the accreditation program’s strengths, opportunities for improvement, and impacts.
+Data collection for that evaluation is ongoing.
 PHAB uses evaluation findings to continuously improve the accreditation program.

 PHAB is developing a series of documents highlighting key benefits of accreditation.
 Each will contain a Researcher Addendum, which describes data that are currently being collected that can increase our understanding of the link between accreditation and a specified topic as well as some examples where instruments have been developed that can measure this topic, but where there is no current effort to collect data on a national basis.

 Accreditation increases multi-sector partnerships to promote health in communities.